TBragg800/Week-8-Portfolio/README.md

 * [Github Deployed Site](https://tbragg800.github.io/Week-8-Portfolio/)

 ### Summary:
-The purpose of this assignment is to create a responsive 3 page portfolio.
+The purpose of this assignment is to create a responsive 4 page portfolio.
 The site has a consistent Navbar with working Nav links on each page.
 I also added an interactive element to the name expand and collapse "Bragg".
 I tried to use all of the semantic html I thought made sense and also tested the code with an Html validator.
 Through that process I encountered and corrected an issue with the aira-describedby attribute.
 The layout ustilizes the bootstrap grid system on each page and incorporates a mixture of rows, coloumns and further nested rows & columns inside of those elements.
-I purposfully attempted to create a style that did not immediately mimic the examples in an effort to explore and learn about the concepts.
-I also wanted to constructively take the comments from our last assignment and utilize more classes to expand on the CSS.
-I finished each page with a streamlined sticky footer including social media links and a copyright statement.
+I updated the styles and added new hover functionality and a media query to handle mobile background viewport.
+The site now has portfolio flip-cards with corresponding info and links to the github repo.
+A resume page utilizing an iframe displays my downloadable or printable resume.
+I finished each page with a streamlined sticky footer including  a copyright statement social media links and a link to my github profile.

 ### Pseudo Code: